GraceMao2022/CS163-Projects-2024Fall/_posts/2024-12-13-team37-text-to-image.md

 *Fig XX.
 Imagen Architecture* [x].

 ## GANs
-Generative Adversarial Networks (GANs) is a deep generative model first introduced in the paper [“"Generative Adversarial Nets"”](https://arxiv.org/abs/1406.2661), proposed by Ian Goodfellow and his colleagues.
+Generative Adversarial Networks (GANs) is a deep generative model first introduced in the paper ["Generative Adversarial Nets"](https://arxiv.org/abs/1406.2661), proposed by Ian Goodfellow and his colleagues.
 The idea behind GANs is to simultaneously train two neural networks–a generator $$G$$ and a discriminator $$D$$–to compete against each other. $$G$$ creates fake data to deceive $$D$$ as real data while $$D$$ attempts to accurately distinguish the generated data from real data.
 The significance of this adversarial nets framework is that both $$D$$ and $$G$$ can be trained with backpropagation and that Markov chains or inference networks are not required.
 GANs have set the foundation of deep generative models as they output high-quality results based on complicated data distributions.
 Today, they are applied in a wide variety of fields including video prediction, super-resolution, and text-to-image generation.
 However, there are challenges such as unstable training and difficulty in tuning hyperparameters.

 ### Overview of GANs